fikrikarim/blik-challenge/READMETOO.md

 - I think I'll take the latter.
 Based on [this](https://stackoverflow.com/a/38359898/5035761) and [this](https://scotch.io/bar-talk/copying-objects-in-javascript) articles, we can use `JSON.parse(JSON.stringify(object))` to do deep copy.
 But this only works as long as the contained objects don't have dates, functions or other values that are impermissible in JSON.
 This is okay for our case.
 - Now our graphs are working as expected.

+### 11:46 -
+- Now working on our next TODO: Option for week or month for deliveries
+- Yay it's working.
+Note that I think the API backend for `/delivery` is not showing the right data for per week and per month.
+But I think that's out of scope of this challenge.
+I don't really know the real backend structure of the API.
+- Now working on our next TODO: Option for choosing Alle SLT, Leergut SLT, or Vollgut SLT for throughput.
+It should be similar to the previous TODO.